 Both memory foam and latex mattresses can be purchased in a wide range of varying prices.
 Quality mattresses will cost more, regardless of whether it is made from latex or memory foam.
 However, natural organic latex mattresses are generally the most expensive between the two options here.

 Memory foam wins in this category.
-Make sure you look at the quality and not just price though to ensure you get a mattress that lasts for a long time before it starts to break down which would require you to make another purchase unnecessarily soon.
+Make sure you look at the quality of the memory foam bed and not just price though to ensure you get a mattress that lasts for a long time before it starts to break down, which would require you to make another purchase unnecessarily soon.

 Based on our reviews, choose this if you prioritize conformity and a hugging sensation in your beds.
-These will also make good beds if you want slower response time resulting in better motion isolation and a softer feel.
-If you sleep on your side, are looking for beds that are less expensive, want a lightweight mattress, or do not like a bouncy mattress then this is of you.
-These also make great beds for those that are allergic to latex.
+These will also make good beds if you want slower response time resulting in better absorption of movement throughout the bed and a softer feel.
+Side sleepers, users looking for beds that are lightweight and less expensive, or those who do not like a bouncy mattress will appreciate a memory foam mattress.
+Memory foam beds are also ideal for those who are allergic to latex.

-Choose this if you prefer more bounce, a faster response time, or a natural organic more environmentally conscious beds.
-These will also make good beds when you tend to sleep hot, sleep on your stomach, or prefer a firmer mattress.
+Choose a latex option if you prefer more bounce, a faster response time, or a natural organic more eco-friendly bed.
+A blended, synthetic, or natural latex mattress will also make a good bed when you tend to sleep hot, sleep on your stomach, or prefer a firmer mattress.

 This analysis of latex vs memory foam does not have a clear winner, but instead, the winner depends on your own individual needs and sleep preferences.
 Both latex and memory foam are excellent materials that are used in making mattresses and you would most likely be happy with a mattress made from either.
 That being said, think about what you value most from your mattress.
 Make your decision based on what is right for you, and your partner when applicable.